autonomouslogic/eve-ref/docs/src/api/industry-cost.md

 * `triglavian_quantum_engineering` - The Triglavian Quantum Engineering skill level the installing character
 * `upwell_encryption_methods` - The Upwell Encryption Methods skill level the installing character
 * `upwell_starship_engineering` - The Upwell Starship Engineering skill level the installing character
+* `outpost_construction` - The Outpost Construction skill level the installing character

 ### Other
 * `alpha` - Whether installing character is an alpha clone or not